 What is an Attribution Window?

-An attribution window is a pre-defined time range during which a marketing or advertising action, such as an ad click, impression or engagement can claim credit for a conversion.
+An attribution window is a pre-defined time range during which a marketing or advertising action, such as an ad click, impression, or engagement, can claim credit for a conversion.
 If the conversion takes place within that window, it is attributed to the source.
-If it occurs after the window is expired, the conversion is not attributed.
+If it occurs after the window expires, the conversion is not attributed.

-In simpler terms it defines that how long after an interaction, should a conversion still belong to a campaign.
+In simpler terms, it defines how long after an interaction a conversion should still belong to a campaign.

 Why Does It Exist?

-It is required because customers rarely convert instantly, they browse, compare, research and then decide.
-The attribution window helps answer the critical question that, which marketing touchpoint truly influenced this conversion.
+It is required because customers rarely convert instantly, they browse, compare, research, and then decide.
+The attribution window helps answer the critical question of which marketing touchpoint truly influenced this conversion.

 The Role in the Conversion Journey